 Cannabis bank compliance is not easy for financial institutions so be prepared to provide more information than you would for a more traditional business.

 It is up to you whether compliance is a task that is assigned to someone in-house or contracted out to experts in the field.
 Either way, it’s a key part of running your cannabis business and should be mentioned throughout your cannabis business plan.
 Do you know how the rules will impact your marketing plans or who you list as your leadership in your organization?

 Along those lines, you’ll need to give extra consideration to your plans for employee hiring and training.
 There are specific requirements in some states about who can or can’t work in the cannabis industry.
 Plus, your bank or credit union may add additional requirements including expecting a full background check on anyone you plan to hire.
 Once you hire your staff, there are licensing and training standards, often requiring ongoing training and development.
 This can slow down your hiring rate when starting the business, plus add to your regular costs.

-Often overlooked in a cannabis business plan is how you will handle payment processing.
+Often overlooked in a cannabis business plan is how you will handle all the cash.
+Although marijuana credit card processing is not available there are viable cannabis merchant processing options.
+Despite the availability of secure payment options, most dispensaries still receive greater than 50% of their sales in cash.
 This isn’t an element that other industries typically need to consider.
-However, choosing the right payment processor for your CBD or cannabis business can make or break your business.
-Did you know that accepting debit or credit cards for cannabis could ruin your business?
-Do you have a plan for chasing B2B payments, something made more complicated in the cannabis industry?
+However, choosing the right cannabis payment processor for your CBD or cannabis business can make or break your business.
+If you will have cannabis business customers, cannabis B2B payments are something you will need to address as the higher dollar amount of B2B payments make cash payments even more challenging.